-Jason K. Norris, PhD(c), is on staff at the Institute of Noetic Sciences, helping with communications.
-He is also a life-long musician, performing artist, sound healer, dream worker, and researcher of consciousness.
-Founder of LucidDrum.com, he promotes hand drumming as an embodied, transformative practice.
-He facilitates the monthly Full Moon drumming circles at EarthRise Center at IONS, and his latest album, A Journey of Sound & Rhythm: Volume One, was released in July 2013.
+Jason K. Norris, PhD(c), is a life-long musician, performing artist, sound healer, dream worker, and researcher of consciousness.
+Owner of LucidDrum, he promotes hand drumming as an embodied, transformative practice.
+He is also founder and CEO of the House of Living Rhythm, a transformative learning center and community event space in Lakeport, CA.

 Norris is a doctoral candidate in East-West Psychology at California Institute of Integral Studies, researching "sonic mysticism" and "rhythm psychology," developing an integrative theory of rhythm entrainment.
 He has an MA in Consciousness Studies and a graduate certificate in Dream Studies from John F. Kennedy University.
 His BA is in Psychology from California State University, San Bernardino.

 He was on staff at IONS from 2007 to 2014.

 Join IONS CEO/President, Steve Villano, with Jason K. Norris, IONS staff member and founder of Lucid Drum, for an exciting dialogue focused on the transformative and healing qualities of sound and rhythm.
 Jason shares his research on "sonic mysticism" and "rhythm psychology" across cultures and from ancient times to the present.

 - Can people cause electrical disturbances?
 Sep 14, 2011